Miguel Ángel Russo

+Miguel Ángel Russo (9 April 1956 – 8 October 2025) was an Argentine professional football player and manager who played as a defensive midfielder.
+As a player, Russo spent his entire career in Estudiantes de La Plata.
+As a manager, he coached for over 1,000 matches within more than 30 years of career.

+Russo made his professional debut in Estudiantes LP in 1975, playing for fourteen consecutive seasons until his retirement in 1988.
+He played 435 official matches with Estudiantes, also winning two Primera División titles.
+Russo also played 17 matches for the Argentina national team.

 Playing career

 Club career

 Russo was a one club man; he played his entire career for Estudiantes de La Plata, from 1975 to his retirement in 1988.
-A defensive midfielder, Russo was a staple of the team that won two back-to-back championships in the 1982–83 season.
+A defensive midfielder, Russo was a staple of the team that won two back-to-back championships in the 1982 Metropolitano and 1983 Nacional.

 International career

-Although Russo was called on by national team coach Carlos Bilardo to play in the 1986 FIFA World Cup qualifiers, a string of minor injuries prevented him from traveling to the main event in Mexico, which Argentina ultimately won.
+Although Russo was called on by Argentina national team coach Carlos Bilardo to play in the 1986 FIFA World Cup qualifiers, a string of minor injuries prevented him from traveling to the main event in Mexico, which Argentina ultimately won.

 Coaching career

-His career as a coach included stints at Estudiantes de La Plata and Lanús (both of whom he helped promote), and other sides in Argentina, Mexico, Chile, and Spain.
+Russo's career as a coach included stints at Estudiantes de La Plata and Lanús (both of whom he helped promote), and other sides in Argentina, Mexico, Chile, and Spain.

 In June 2005, he won the 2005 Clausura tournament with Vélez Sarsfield, his first title as a coach in the Argentine top division.
 On 15 December 2006, he was signed by Boca Juniors to replace Ricardo La Volpe.

 With Russo at the helm, Boca Juniors took second place in the 2007 Clausura tournament and won the 2007 Copa Libertadores.
-After Boca, Russo managed San Lorenzo de Almagro between 2008 and 2009.
-After losing to San Luis and being eliminated form the Copa Libertadores, the coach has announced his decision to resign on 9 April 2009.
+After Boca, Russo managed San Lorenzo between 2008 and 2009.
+After losing to San Luis Potosí and being eliminated from the Copa Libertadores, the coach has announced his decision to resign on 9 April 2009.

 On 15 April 2009, Russo joined Rosario Central, replacing Reinaldo Merlo and just two months later on 14 July 2009 the coach quit the team.

 The former midfielder then managed Racing Club between 2010 and 2011.
 On 21 June 2011, less than a week after resigning as coach of Racing Club, Russo signed a contract to again coach his former club, Estudiantes de La Plata, being his second stint as an Estudiantes coach, having done so in 1994.

-On 6 November 2011, after Estudiantes was defeated 1-3 by Godoy Cruz and in turn falling to last place with only 10 points in 14 games, Russo resigned as manager, less than 5 months after having assumed charge.
+On 6 November 2011, after Estudiantes was defeated 3–1 by Godoy Cruz and in turn falling to last place with only 10 points in 14 games, Russo resigned as manager, less than five months after having assumed charge.
 He then had a successful stint at Rosario Central, winning the 2012–13 Primera B Nacional and reaching the final of the 2013–14 Copa Argentina.

 In 2015, Russo agreed to become manager of Vélez Sarsfield, his second spell at the club.